-I’m also going to share what I personally use and why.
+I’m also going to share what type of computer I personally use and why.
 This can be very useful for helping you make a decision on choosing the best computer for digital scrapbooking.

 I personally like using a laptop most of the time.
 It’s portable – so I can take it with me, and I can do my digital scrapbooking almost from anywhere – at home, at a friend’s house, at a coffee shop, at the library, etc. etc.

-Here’s the next popular question – do I get a mac or a pc?
+Here’s the next popular question when trying to decide on what kind of computer to use – do you want to get a mac or a pc?

 This is really up to your preference and what’s in your budgets.
 I have found I like Mac a lot better than PC, but that doesn’t mean I never use PCs either.
 It’s really a matter of personal choice here.